jclark208/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic html is like marking all of the items in a grocery store so you can group them and move them around to where they need to be easier.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Inline does not start on a new line, block does and takes up full width

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? margin,border,padding,content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? main axis

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. because your level and respect for version control increases dramatically it lets you commit new code while you are still working on it so if you introduce a we breaking bug you can always roll it back.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.